 Why was Connection of Friends created?

-  To address the limited programming available to provide a community-based program where teenagers and adults with special needs can routinely go to socialize and participate in life skill, volunteer and fitness activities on a daily basis and Saturday evenings.
+To address the limited programming available to provide a community-based program where teenagers and adults with special needs can routinely go to socialize and participate in life skill, volunteer and fitness activities.

 Who are your participants?

-  Connection of Friends provides a place for special needs teenagers, ages 16 and older, and special needs adults to engage in social, life skill, volunteer and fitness activities on a daily basis and Saturday evenings.
+Connection of Friends provides a place for special needs participants, ages 16 and older, to engage in social, life skill, volunteer and fitness activities on a daily basis and Saturday evenings.
 Participants do not “age out” of our program.

 What are your hours of operation?

 Service Hours: Monday-Thursday with varied options of: